PyWavelets/pywt/doc/source/install.rst

 To run all the tests for PyWavelets, you will also need to install the Matplotlib_ package.

-.. seealso::  :ref:`Development notes <dev-index>` section contains more
+.. seealso::  :ref:`Development guide <dev-index>` section contains more
               information on building and installing from source code.

 .. include:: common_refs.rst